cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 #### Protections from malicious software (Related to ISO.27002:2013 12.2)

-Detection and recovery measures of malware MUST be appropriately taken place according to configurations, environment of cryptoassets custodian systems and confidentiality and importance of informations handled in the systems.
+Detection and recovery measures of malware MUST be appropriately taken place according to configurations, the environment of cryptoassets custodian systems and confidentiality and importance of information handled in the systems.

-In general, one of prevention measures for malware is applying security patches to operating systems, middlewares of cryptoassets custodian systems.
-However, those patches MUST be applied upon sufficient confirmation based on importance and urgency of patch.
+In general, one of the prevention measures for malware is applying security patches to operating systems, middlewares of cryptoassets custodian systems.
+However, those patches MUST be applied upon sufficient confirmation based on the importance and urgency of a patch.
 Moreover, testing and deployment procedure of security patch MUST be considered beforehand just in case attacks against the vulnerability have already confirmed.

 #### Backup (Related to ISO.27002:2013 12.3)

-Upon making a backup of systems, strict security controls to important data which suffered serious damage by leakage such as the signature key or master seed, MUST be applied same as data subject to backup (e.g. an appropriate selection for storage, and enforcement of strict access controls.)
-Security controls such as distributed storage mentioned in {{security-controls-on-signature-keys}}), appropriate privilege separation on backup and restore between operators and people making an authorization, and operation with multiple parties are also important.
+Upon making a backup of systems, strict security controls to important data which suffered severe damage by leakages such as the signature key or master seed, MUST be applied same as data subject to backup (e.g., an appropriate selection for storage, and enforcement of strict access controls.)
+Security controls such as distributed storage mentioned in {{security-controls-on-signature-keys}}), proper privilege separation on backup and restore between operators and people making an authorization, and operation with multiple parties are also important.

 #### Logging and monitoring (Related to ISO.27002:2013 12.4) {#logging-and-monitoring}

-Crypto asset custodians systems MUST obtain / monitor / record logs properly (not limited to but include following logs).
+Crypto asset custodians systems MUST obtain/monitor/record logs properly (not limited to but include following logs).

-- Logs on the environment where the crypto currency custodians system Collecting and monitoring of event log outputted from the system components such as middleware, operating systems and computers detects abnormal state of environment where the system runs.
-Collected logs are used to investigate a cause in a case of incident.
+- Logs on the environment where the cryptoassets custodian system Collecting and monitoring of event log outputted from the system components such as middleware, operating systems, and computers detects an abnormal state of environment where the system runs.
+Collected logs are used to investigate a cause in a case of the incident.
-- Logs on the processing of components of crypto assets custodians system Collecting and monitoring of the processing logs from each component detects abnormal state of crypto assets custodians system.
-Collecting proper logs is used as a proof of proper processing inside the crypto assets custodians system, and also used to investigate a cause in a case of incident.
+- Logs on the processing of components of crypto assets custodians system Collecting and monitoring of the processing logs from each component detects an abnormal state of crypto assets custodians system.
+Collecting proper logs is used as a proof of proper processing inside the crypto assets custodians system, and also used to investigate a cause in a case of the incident.
 - Access log of signature key
-  Information such as date, source terminal and operator(not a role but an information to identify an operator) MUST be obtained and recorded in a case of operations such as activation and deactivation of the signature key, access to activated signature key and backup/restore.
+  Information such as date, a source terminal, and operator(not a role but information to identify an operator) MUST be obtained and recorded in a case of operations such as activation and deactivation of the signature key, access to the activated signature key and backup/restore.
 Those records MUST be validated against the records such as operational procedures, operating hours, on a periodical inspection such as weekly inspection.
-Moreover, in case where the signature key is managed online,  operational log such as creation of transaction signature by operator MUST be recorded and validated as well.
+Moreover, in a case where the signature key is managed online,  operational log such as the creation of transaction signature by operator MUST be recorded and validated as well.
-- Log on remittance from wallet managed by custodians Logs on remittance MUST be monitored real-time against attempt of outgoing coin transfer in case where signature key and backup are unexpectedly leaked.
-In case where an unexpected remittance has occurred in one of the wallets, monitoring logs helps timely detecting the incidents, suspending all multi-signature operations, rechecking on other existing wallets, and migrating to another wallets using different signature key.
+- Log on remittance from wallet managed by custodians Logs on remittance MUST be monitored real-time against the attempt of outgoing coin transfer in a case where the signature key and backup are unexpectedly leaked.
+In a case where an unexpected remittance has occurred in one of the wallets, monitoring logs helps timely detecting the incidents, suspending all multi-signature operations, rechecking on other existing wallets, and migrating to other wallets using a different signature key.
 - Access log of administration remote terminal
   If a remote access to cryptoassets custodian system is permitted, audit information such as date, source IP address, terminal information(e.g. terminal ID, latest result of security evaluation if it’s possible) and destination IP address (or hostname) MUST be obtained and recorded for auditing which checks the accesses are from/in authorized range.
-- Traffic log between the inside and the outside (e.g. the Internet) As mentioned in {{network-security-management}}, Inbound traffic to cryotoassets custodian systems such as traffic from the Internet MUST be restricted to permitted external network or permitted protocol.
-Inbound traffic from disallowed network and traffic using disallowed protocol are denied at firewall and other middleboxes.
-Logs from those equipments are effective to protect customers from malicious access in terms of not only cryptoassets custodian system but also the information security.
+- Traffic log between the inside and the outside (e.g., the Internet) As mentioned in {{network-security-management}}, Inbound traffic to cryotoassets custodian systems such as traffic from the Internet MUST be restricted to a permitted external network or permitted protocol.
+Inbound traffic from disallowed network and traffic using disallowed protocol are denied at the firewall and other middleboxes.
+Logs from that equipment are effective to protect customers from malicious access in terms of not only cryptoassets custodian system but also the information security.
-  Usually outbound traffic from protected assets such as cryptoassets custodian systems, to the Internet and other systems is not a subject to logging.
-However, those logs are useful in cases such as investigations on incidents (e.g. malicious usage of signature key, theft of signature key)  and detection of incident , so entire traffic or network flow are RECOMMENDED to be acquired according to protocols / destinations.
+  Usually, outbound traffic from protected assets such as cryptoassets custodian systems to the Internet and other systems is not a subject to logging.
+However, those logs are useful in cases such as investigations on incidents (e.g., malicious usage of the signature key, theft of signature key)  and detection of the incident, so entire traffic or network flow are RECOMMENDED to be acquired according to protocols/destinations.
 - Customers access log
   Customers access log MUST be obtained since those logs are used to detect malicious login or request.
-Also, those logs are used as an evidence in a case of incidents.
+Also, those logs are used as evidence in a case of incidents.
 In a case of malicious login, custodians MUST notify its customer.
-  - Provide an information about malicious activity to customers Providing a feature to allow customer to confirm login history, source IP address, region and terminal information, and login notification by a push notification or an e-mail are effective to detect a malicious access after the incident.
-Feature protecting an account and alerting to user in cases when detecting login from unknown source address or terminal, or detecting consecutive login to multiple account from same source IP address, are effective to protect user from malicious access.
+  - Provide information about the malicious activity to customers Providing a feature to allow a customer to confirm login history, source IP address, region, and terminal information, and login notification by a push-notification or an e-mail are effective to detect malicious access after the incident.
+Feature protecting an account and alerting to a user in cases when detecting login from unknown source address or terminal, or detecting consecutive login to multiple accounts from the same source IP address, are effective to protect a user from malicious access.
-- Images/videos recorded by surveillance camera and entry/exit records
-Storing images/videos recorded by surveillance camera and entry/exit records for proper period enables validating if physical safety control measures work properly after the incident.
+- Images/videos recorded by a surveillance camera and entry/exit records Storing images/videos recorded by the surveillance camera and entry/exit records for proper period enables validating if physical safety control measures work properly after the incident.

-Detecting a malicious process execution (e.g. malware), a malicious access, an abnormal state of cryptoassets custodians system by monitoring logs mentioned above comprehensively are important.
-Moreover, storing those evidence is important to prevent an internal fraud and exonerate person involved from charge.
-Security Operation Center (SOC) may help monitoring system.
+Detecting a malicious process execution (e.g., malware), malicious access, an abnormal state of cryptoassets custodians system by monitoring logs mentioned above comprehensively are important.
+Moreover, storing those evidence is important to prevent internal fraud and exonerate person involved from the charge.
+Security Operation Center (SOC) may help to monitor the system.
 Outsourcing to trusted operators about detection and notification of threats in operation of SOC may be helpful.

 ### Communications security